-The key in developing distributor relationships in Korea is to first consider the law with a professional with deep knowledge of your business, Korean business practices and a nuanced understanding of Korean Law, the FTC and Korean Litigation.
-It is not so easy to find this type of individual and, often, because of Korean legal realities these type individuals are impossible to find in the ubiquitous Korean law firms.
+The key in developing distributor relationships in Korea is to first consider the law with a professional with deep knowledge of your business, Korean business practices, and a nuanced understanding of Korean Law, the FTC, and Korean Litigation.
+It is not so easy to find this type of individual and when you do – keep they close.

-Make sure you shop around for an attorney and make sure you find and experienced attorney in Korea with a proactive manner and a deep understanding of your industry or a willingness to understanding your industry.
+Make sure you shop around for an attorney and make sure you find an experienced attorney in Korea with a proactive manner and a deep understanding of your industry or a willingness to understand your industry.
 A mere form puller – is useless in Korea.

 Other Articles on Korean Distribution Law that may be of interest: